Day 7: Number XIV

 Day 8: The Icing on the Cake

 Day 8 begins with a prompt from the game to check your main menu for “Roxas’ Diary.”
-This is a feature that will unlock every few days wherein Roxas gives his thoughts on the event of the previous day or block of days.
+This is a short writeup that will unlock every few days, wherein Roxas gives his thoughts on the event of the previous day or block of days.
 This feature can be kind of unusual.
 We haven’t gotten into it yet, but sometimes blocks of days will include multiple story sequences, or multiple days without story sequences.
-This means you often only get Roxas’ thoughts on events long after the events have occurred.
+This means you often only get Roxas’ thoughts on events long after the events have occurred, and sometimes I’m talking very long.
 Roxas’ diary entries are also rather perfunctory, seeming to exist purely for recap purposes, so I’ll only be touching on them when he has something unusual to say.

 1.5 also included Roxas’ diaries, and the film actually offers an achievement for “reading” all the things.
 Those are scare quotes, by the way.
 You can simply open the first diary entry and hold R1 for about ten seconds, at which point you’ll have flipped through them all and gotten your stupid Copper trophy.
 You know, Square Enix, systems like this are why people don’t like Achievements.
 The fact that you can’t read the diaries alongside the film itself is also a downside.
 Maybe they could have put a “diary prompt” in the corner and you could press L1 to read it? …Nah, who am I kidding, there was no clean way to integrate these two, but the film still suffers even if I sympathize with the developers’ situation.